unbxd/search-JS-library/docs/Events.md

 > All events are async, and can be caught in the config callback function `onEvent`.

 ## BEFORE_API_CALL
-Fired right before the search api is called
+"BEFORE_API_CALL" event typically refers to an event that is triggered immediately before a search API call.

 ### Example usage
 {: .no_toc }
 ```js